 Video allows you to capture a story and distribute to many.
 Video platforms like Youtube enable us to upload video in minutes and grant access to a larger audience.

 When I started to share more of my thoughts online, I wrote for other blogs and then decided to set up my own.

 Writing in the form of an exercise like Morning Pages can be meditative and helps you organize your thoughts.
 Writing also helps me find people with common interests.
 I also write to share my point of view and to learn from you and others that I react by responding or commenting online.

 Many think that writing is something that they can’t do.
-It can be done quite easily and with practice you can get better.
+It can be done quite quickly, and with practice, you can get better.

 Are you sharing your story?
 How?

 Do you have a blog if you do, please feel free to share it in the comments area?